King Crimson: 1968–1969: Original line-up and In the Court of the Crimson King

-1970–1971: In the Wake of Poseidon and Lizard
+1970: In the Wake of Poseidon and Lizard

-King Crimson spent 1970 in a state of flux with various lineup changes, thwarted tour plans, and difficulties in finding a satisfactory musical direction, while Fripp was learning and developing as a songwriter during the writing process of the next three albums.
+King Crimson spent 1970 in a state of flux with various line-up changes, thwarted tour plans, and difficulties in finding a satisfactory musical direction, while Fripp was learning and developing as a songwriter during the writing process of the next three albums.
 As well as guitar, Fripp took on keyboard duties, while Sinfield expanded his creative role to operating synthesizers.

 Following McDonald's and Giles's departure, Lake, unsure of the band's future without them, began discussions with Keith Emerson of the Nice about possibly forming a new band together.
-With Fripp and Sinfield planning the recording of the second King Crimson album, and Lake's position uncertain, the band's management booked Elton John to sing the material as a session musician, but Fripp decided against this idea after listening to his Empty Sky album.
+With Fripp and Sinfield planning the recording of the second King Crimson album, and Lake's position uncertain, the band's management booked Elton John to sing on the album, a decision cancelled by Fripp after he listened to John's then-only album, Empty Sky, and deemed his singing style to be not right for King Crimson.
 Lake agreed to stay with the band until Emerson had completed remaining commitments with the Nice, at which point he left to form Emerson, Lake & Palmer with Emerson and Carl Palmer of Atomic Rooster.
 On the resulting In the Wake of Poseidon album, Lake provided all the lead vocals except on "Cadence and Cascade", which featured Fripp's old school friend Gordon Haskell.
-The sessions also included Michael and Peter Giles on drums and bass respectively, saxophonist Mel Collins (formerly of the band Circus) and jazz pianist Keith Tippett.
+The sessions also included Michael and Peter Giles on drums and bass respectively, saxophonist Mel Collins (formerly of the band Circus), and jazz pianist Keith Tippett.

 Upon its release in May 1970, In the Wake of Poseidon reached No. 4 in the UK and No. 31 in the US.
 It received some criticism from those who thought it sounded too similar to their first album.
-With no set band to perform the new material, Fripp and Sinfield brought Mel Collins and Gordon Haskell onboard (with Haskell doubling as lead vocalist and bassist and Collins quadrupling as saxophonist, flautist, occasional keyboard player, and backing vocalist), and Andy McCulloch joined as drummer.
+With no set band to perform the new material, Fripp and Sinfield brought Mel Collins and Gordon Haskell in as full-time members, with Haskell doubling as lead vocalist and bassist and Collins playing woodwinds and keyboards, while Andy McCulloch joined as the band's new drummer.